Search

 Working at Heights – 3 Point Contact – Ladders

-3-point contact — Ladders Explain dangers Climbing a ladder is not as easy as it sounds.
+Working at Heights – 3-Point Contact Ladders Explain dangers Climbing a ladder is not as easy as it sounds.
 Workers have died from falls after losing their balance.
-Most ladder injuries occur when getting on or off a ladder.
-Identify controls • To use ladders safely, always maintain three points of contact.
-That means two hands and one […]
+Most ladder […]

 Read More